deepin-community/virt-manager/man/virt-install.rst

 ``--tpm emulator``
     Request an emulated TPM device.

+``--tpm default``
+    Request virt-install to fill in a modern recommended default

 Use --tpm=? to see a list of all available sub options.
 Complete details at https://libvirt.org/formatdomain.html#elementsTpm